YuLiumt/ZettelKasten/Notebook/Numerical Relativity.md

 For all but the simplest systems, analytic solutions for the evolution of such systems do not exist.
 Hence the task of solving [[Einstein's equations]] must be performed numerically on a computer.

-- One of the most significant goals of numerical relativity is to compute accurate gravitational waveforms. [[Waveform Templates]]

 ## 3+1 Decomposition